banner image

 How do I contact you in between sessions?

-If you need to contact your therapist between sessions, please leave a message on their confidential voice mail along with your name, number, and reason for calling.
-We typically return calls within 1 business day.
-Depending on your individual client needs, we may set up email or text contact between sessions.
+If you need to contact Amanda between sessions, please leave a message on her confidential voice mail along with your name, number, and reason for calling.
+Amanda typically return calls within 1 business day.
+Depending on your individual client needs, she may set up email or text contact between sessions.
 For a mental health or substance abuse emergency, please call the Georgia Crisis and Access Line 24/7 at 1-800-715-4225 for free assistance with trained mental health clinicians.